 The CWSE Selection Committee will give equal importance to each element when evaluating proposals.

 In addition to the Chair application, candidates who either do not hold a Discovery Grant or whose Discovery Grant is in its final year must submit an application for a Discovery Grant, using the Canadian Common CV and Research Portal.
 Candidates whose Discovery Grant is not in its final year must agree to authorize NSERC to make the results of their most recent Discovery Grant evaluation, including referee and Evaluation Group comments, available to the CWSE Selection Committee.
 The Discovery Grant proposal will help reviewers to assess the research stature and potential of the proposed candidate.

-In order to provide the Chairs with stable research funding, their Discovery Grant may be extended for the first five-year term of the Chair.
-Stable funding will allow each Chair to put in place the necessary framework to help ensure that their research program remains active at a time of intense community service.
+In order to provide the Chairs with stable research funding, their Discovery Grant may be extended for the duration of the first five-year term of the Chair.
+Stable funding will allow each Chair to put in place the necessary framework to help ensure that their research program remains active at a time of intense focus on strategic planning and implementation of initiatives and activities in support of the objectives of the CWSE program.
 Candidates whose Discovery Grant is not in its final year will have the option of extending their current grant for the five-year Chair term or re-applying in accordance with the original schedule.
 In the latter case, the Chair accepts the decision of the Evaluation Group, including a possible reduction or nil.

 In September 2006, the five regional Chairs were formally linked through the creation of a National Network Grant, funded by NSERC.
 The network is currently funded at a level of $80,000 per year and provides mechanisms to facilitate interactions among the five Chairs in order to:

 Towards these goals, the National Network undertakes a range of collaborative research, communication and networking activities such as contributions to national and regional conferences.
 Current research projects include: